Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Conclusion

-The implications of these findings are two-fold.
+The implications of these findings are twofold.
 First, for exoplanet habitability, a truncated power law suggests that superflares, though impactful, occur less frequently than previously assumed under pure power law extrapolations.
 This could slightly relax concerns about atmospheric erosion and biological sterilisation on planets orbiting active M dwarfs.
-Second, for future missions, our corrected and extended FFDs provide a more realistic input for flare recovery simulations, enhancing the reliability of mission planning and sensitivity expectations.
+Second, for future missions, our corrected and extended FFDs provide more realistic inputs for flare recovery simulations, improving mission planning and sensitivity estimates.

-Ultimately, this study demonstrates the value of combining multiple missions to address the limitations of single datasets and improve our understanding of stellar flare statistics.
-As future missions such as PLATO arrive, offering longer baselines and improved precision, the remaining uncertainties (particularly at the highest energies) can be further constrained, refining our models of stellar activity and its broader astrophysical implications.
+Ultimately, this study demonstrates the value of combining multiple missions to overcome single-dataset limitations and improve our understanding of stellar flare statistics.
+As future missions such as PLATO become operational, offering longer baselines and improved precision, remaining uncertainties (especially at the highest energies) can be further constrained, refining models of stellar activity and its broader astrophysical implications.